 Use stones in a mountain cabin to give a mystic feel to your room.
 If you are not concerned about the expenses, this one is a decent choice.

 How to Set Your Budget for a Fireplace

-Efficiency is the foremost feature you should sought for in a gas fireplace.
-The most expensive one or the most decorative one may not be the most efficient.
+Efficiency is the foremost feature you should seek in a gas fireplace.
+The most expensive one of the most decorative one may not be the most efficient.
 There are several methods available to measure the efficiency of a gas fireplace.